Silverfeelin/spotdl-handler/README.md

 * Visit https://open.spotify.com/
 * Right click any track, album or playlist and select <kbd>Download</kbd>.

-Did the tool work at some point but no longer does?
+Did the tool stop working?
 Make sure you have updated `spotdl` using `pip3 install -U spotdl`.
-You may also install `youtube-dl` with `pip3 install -U youtube_dl`.
+You may also update `youtube-dl` to the latest version with `pip3 install -U youtube-dl`.

 ## Disclaimer